 - Application authors can set up any available monitoring system to track application events and call corresponding actions, such as failover, starting additional instances, and others.

-- Applications in the same environments can easily interact with each other, though applications between different tenants are isolated.
+- Applications in the same environments can easily interact with each other, though applications between different projects (tenants) are isolated.